Skip to content

 Private convention

-Python has no truly private variables, but a single underscore at the start of a name (_balance) is a convention that signals "this is internal, do not use it directly from outside the class".
+Python has no real private variables, but a single underscore at the start of a name (_balance) is a convention that signals "this is internal, do not use it directly from outside the class".
 It is not enforced by the language; it is a communication to other developers.

 A single underscore (_attr) is a convention signalling internal use.
 Python does not enforce it, but all linters, IDEs, and developers respect it.
 A double underscore (__attr) triggers name mangling: Python rewrites it to _ClassName__attr, which prevents accidental collision in subclasses.
 It is not true privacy; it is a collision-avoidance mechanism.